aadityasaraiya/aadityasaraiya.github.io/_posts/2018-08-07- Kinect Fusion for 3-D reconstruction_part1.md

 Kinect Fusion is one of the earliest algorithms which aims at optimizing both **camera tracking and the map building process**.

 **Note**- I decided to break the blog post into two parts as it would be inconvenient to read such a big blog post.
 However, both posts are in continuation to each other and talk about the same subject.
+The next part of this post can be [accessed via this link](https://aadityasaraiya.github.io//blog/2018/08/08/Kinect_Fusion_for_3-D_reconstruction_Part_2/).

 ## Resources